 I share with Gilbert mom's story about traveling with her father, Silvestre Moya by horse and wagon from La Joya to Jarales carrying their wheat for trade.
 She once told me "I loved it and it was an adventure because we took several days to make the journey."
 We note that their journey was about 24 miles one way.
 We take our time, reflecting on earlier days in Tio Carlos backyard as kids, loved it!

 Although Gilbert has been to this spot before, I welcome him to Jewels Camp and he gets acquainted.
-We clean up camp a bit and gather fire wood.
+We clean up camp a bit and gather firewood.
 We set up our refrigerator inside the house where it is cooler.
-"Gilbert, this is spot where mom's says I was born" I say pointing to a bed built into the adobe walls.
-The semi frozen chicken that we bought in Belen is slow cooking over an open fire.
+"Gilbert, this is the spot where mom said I was born," I say pointing to a bed built into the adobe walls.
+The semi-frozen chicken that we bought in Belen is slow cooking over an open fire.
 Buck, Marcello's horse, sees us and says hello.

 We then had the task of selecting a spot.
 The tree with the saddle had already been taken and the tree next to the fire place served to hang our cups and other eating utensils.
 Then I saw the tree where Tudie had sat under on an earlier trip and its spot was set.
 We then placed four screws into the tree at the fork of two trunks to hang the sign and it looked as if it had been there a hundred years.
 Gilbert then said that the "sign also represented how our family is being held together by knowing our past; that your genealogy work is pulling our family together.
 That our journey to La Joya to honor mom and dad by placing a simple marker for Pablo and Alejandra Griego had come to mean so much" -- I was taken back to his sincerity and insight to what I felt in my heart and soul.